-The term kerf is used to describe the thickness of the cut a woodworking saw blade makes in a piece of wood as it cuts through it.
+The term "kerf" is used to describe the thickness of the cut a woodworking saw blade makes in a piece of wood as it cuts through it.
 The term is also sometimes used to describe the thickness of the blade itself; for example, you may see the packaging of a circular saw blade or table saw blade listing its kerf width.
-For example, one manufacturer offers a standard crosscut table saw blade with a kerf of 0.098 inches (2.5mm), while the same manufacturer offers a fine-cut blade with a kerf width of 0.087 inches.
+For example, one manufacturer offers a standard crosscut table saw blade with a kerf of 0.098 inches (2.5 mm), while the same manufacturer offers a fine-cut blade with a kerf width of 0.087 inches (2.21 mm).

 The Importance of Kerf Width

-Woodworkers pay attention to kerf width in order to maintain precision when cutting parts for fine woodworking pieces.
-For projects where precise tolerances are critical, the 0.098 inches of a kerf width can matter when measuring and cutting parts.
+Woodworkers pay attention to kerf width in order to maintain exact precision when cutting parts for furniture, cabinets, and other fine woodworking pieces.
+For projects where precise tolerances are critical, the 0.098 inch of a kerf width can matter when measuring and cutting parts.
 To a lesser degree, woodworkers are also concerned with the wasted wood that results from blades with thick kerfs.
-Over time, a substantial amount of expensive hardwood is turned to useless sawdust by saw blades, and the thinner the blade, the less waste there will be.
+Over time, a substantial amount of expensive hardwood is turned to useless sawdust by saw blades, and the thinner the blade, the less wasted wood there will be.

 Factors Determining the Width of a Kerf

-The kerf width is most often specified for circular blades, such as that used on table saws, miter saws, and circular saws.
-While bandsaw blades, for example, also has a kerf width, this is of less concern to woodworkers because bandsaw blades are very thin to begin with and don't waste much wood.
+The kerf width is most often specified for circular blades, such as that used on table saws, radial arm saws, miter saws, and circular saws.
+While bandsaw blades, for example, also have a kerf width, this is of less concern to woodworkers because bandsaw blades are very thin to begin with and therefore don't waste much wood.

-A saw blade out of alignment will wobble while cutting, and this can increase the width of the kerf by a notable amount.
+A saw blade that is out of alignment will wobble while it is cutting, and this can increase the width of the kerf by a notable amount.
 For efficiency of cutting and economical use of wood, always make sure your saw blades are properly aligned.